Dental Implants in Pembroke Pines

 A single prosthesis (crown) is used to replace one missing tooth – each prosthetic tooth attaches to its own implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three implants.
 A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
 A removable prosthesis (over denture) attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by the dentist.

 Drs.
-Tendler or Shapiro can perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
+Tendler, Shapiro or Theiss can perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia.

 Why Dental Implants?